tomfanara/AgenticDaprDemo/README.md

 The following diagram is our demo basic domain with its various bounded context.
 We will keep it simple with only 3 contexts and a basic ubiquitous language.

-  1. Accounting - accounts receivables and payables
+  1. Accounting - Accounts receivables and payables.
+They are the manager of all operations.
+Use a SQL database for receivables and payables.
-  2. Sales - widgets in the pipleine
+  2. Sales - Widgets in the sales pipleine.
+Uses Saleforce API and a NoSQL database for data storing orders.
-  3. Inventory - widgets in inventory
+  3. Inventory - Widgets in inventory.
+Use SQL database for storage
-  4. Shipping - widgets in shipment
+  4. Shipping - Widgets in shipment.
+Use a SQL database for data storage of shipped widgets.
-  5. Receiving - widgets on order
+  5. Receiving - Widgets on order.
+Use a document corpus for storing received widget stock.

 ![Alt text](contextmap-agentic-demo.png "Context map image for demo")